patience4711/ESP32-read-APS-inverters/README.md

 ## changelog ##
+version ESP32-ECU_V1_2:
+* added options to throttle ineverter (tested on YC600 and DS3)

 version ESP32-ECU_V1_1:
 * adapted to a modern ArduinoIDE(2.3.4) and board definitions(2.0.18 arduino5)
 * changed the SPIFFS save functions